VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 ## Storage: RDS ([FAQ](https://aws.amazon.com/rds/faqs/))
 1. In RDS, multi-AZ and read replica are different.
 Standby instance in multi-AZ is not read accessible.
 2. RDS reserved instance is similiar to EC2 standard regional reserved instance with instance size flexibility.

+## Storage: DynamoDB
+1. Local secondary index is an index that has the same hash key as the table, but a different range key.
+Global secondary index is an index with a hash and range key that can be different from those on the table.

 ## Storage: ElastiCache
 1. Data partitioning is supported in memcached and Redis (cluster mode enabled) cluster.